-Chemistry: Anthranilic diamide IRAC Mode of Action: Group 28, Ryanodine receptor agonist Route of Activity: Foliar- contact/translaminar; Soil - systemic, xylem mobile Effective Spectrum: Leps, Whiteflies, Leafminers Recommended Rates: Foliar, 14-20 oz ; Soil, 10-14 oz Key Desert Fit: Soil or Foliar alternative for whiteflies, Leps, and leafminers in produce and melons
+Chemistry: Anthranilic diamide

+IRAC Mode of Action: Group 28, Ryanodine receptor agonist

+Route of Activity: Foliar- contact/translaminar;

+Soil - systemic, xylem mobile

+Effective Spectrum: Leps, Whiteflies, Leafminers

+Recommended Rates: Foliar, 14-20 oz ; Soil, 10-14 oz

+Key Desert Fit: Soil or Foliar alternative for whiteflies, Leps, and leafminers in produce and melons

 Pest No. Trials No. Applications IPM Standard Comparative Efficacy

-Leps - Foliar 14 30 Radiant, Diamides А
+Leps -Foliar 14 30 Radiant, Diamides Α

-Leps -Soil 12 14 Coragen, Durivo А
+Leps -Soil 12 14 Coragen, Durivo Α

-Whiteflies-Foliar 22 40 Movento, Neonicotinoids А
+Whiteflies-Foliar 22 40 Movento, Neonicotinoids Α

-Whiteflies-Soil 18 34 Neonicotinoids А
+Whiteflies-Soil 18 34 Neonicotinoids Α

-Leafminer 8 15 Radiant, Coragen А
+Leafminer 8 15 Radiant, Coragen Α

-Seed corn maggot 4 4 Pyrethroids A-B
+Seed corn maggot 4 4 Pyrethroids А-В

 Flea beetle 4 7 Pyrethroids В

 Thrips 6 14 Radiant, Lannate В

 Aphids 10 26 Movento, Neonicotinoids В

 Bagrada Bug 7 14 Pyrethroids, Lannate С

-A B C Excellent activity; As good as the standard Inconsistent activity; Not as good as the standard Not economically effective
+A Excellent activity; As good as the standard Inconsistent activity; Not as good as the standard Not economically effective

-Cyazypyr is not currently registered in Arizona, but a broad label is expected in early 2014.
+Cyazypyr was recently registered in Arizona.
 Cyazypyr is not a new chemistry, but rather a 2nd generation Anthanilic diamide.
 Like other diamides, it is a neurotoxin and considered a ryanodine receptor agonist.
 What sets Cyazypyr apart from the other diamides is its unique cross-spectrum activity; will control sucking and chewing pests.
 As a foliar spray, Exirel has excellent activity against beet armyworm, cabbage looper, corn earworm, whitefly adults and nymphs, and leafminers in one spray pass.
-When applied as a soil systemic at-planting, Verimark has provided residual control of armyworm and looper comparable to Coragen (26-30 d), and even longer residual control (~40 d) of whitefly nymphs and leafminers.
+When applied as a soil systemic at-planting to leafy vegetables, Verimark has provided residual control of armyworm and looper comparable to Coragen (26-30 d), and even longer residual control (~40 d) of whitefly nymphs and leafminers.
 It has efficacy against flea beetles, aphids and thrips; albeit not quite as consistent as the standards.
 It has shown no economic activity against Bagrada bugs.
-It also is considered a Reduced-risk compound and should be a great fit in our local IPM programs and particularly a great alternative for resistance management of whiteflies.
+It also is considered a reduced-risk compound and should be a great fit in our local IPM programs and particularly a great alternative for resistance management of whiteflies.